thedynamiclinker/ld/The Book.md

 We like your style.
 We're curious too.

-There are five paths below now open to you.
+Five paths below are now open to you.

 Choose wisely.